oguzziya/oguzziya/README.md

 Welcome!
-It is nice to see someone drop in my Github page :wave:
+It is nice to see someone dropping in my Github page :wave:

 I am Oguz Ziya Koseomur, currently Master's student in Technical University Munich, Computational Science and Engineering program.
 However, you can call me someone who is stuck in between **computer science** and **mechanical engineering** :shipit: